Academics

 • Rosa | Named after activist Rosa Parks

 The hens reside at the school year-round and are cared for by our lower school science teacher Melissa Economou and our students.
-The eggs produced by the hens are used in the school’s dining hall, raffled off to students and donated to the Foodbank of Southeastern Virginia and the Eastern Shore.
+The eggs produced by the hens are raffled off to students and donated to the Foodbank of Southeastern Virginia and the Eastern Shore.

 Middle/Upper School Campus